0rlych1kk4/decentralized_logging/README.md

-# decentralized_logging
-A Proof of Concept (PoC) for decentralized logging using Rust.
-This project demonstrates how to set up a logging client and server to handle distributed log data collection and aggregation.

 # Decentralized Logging
 A Proof of Concept (PoC) for decentralized logging using Rust.
 This project demonstrates how to set up a logging client and server to handle distributed log data collection and aggregation.